Doctors praise Biden’s ‘test to treat’ covid plan but worry about the details

 “A lot of the success of this depends on the level of circulating virus,” he said.
 “If it is really low, then a million blister packs may be enough.
 But if we head into a variant or another surge, it won’t cut it.”

-Meanwhile, the availability of rapid coronavirus tests, in short-supply as recently as January, has also increased in pharmacies and other stores as cases have declined.
-The number of tests now on the market should be sufficient to meet the needs of the test to treat program, said Wilber Lam, a physician and biomedical engineer at Emory University who runs the lab tasked by the National Institutes of Health with evaluating the rapid tests.
+Meanwhile, the availability of rapid coronavirus tests, in short supply as recently as January, has also increased in pharmacies and other stores as cases have declined.
+The number of tests now on the market should be sufficient to meet the needs of the test-to-treat program, said Wilber Lam, a physician and biomedical engineer at Emory University who runs the lab tasked by the National Institutes of Health with evaluating the rapid tests.

 “The supplies of existing tests on the market are steadily increasing and ... there’ll be even more authorized tests on the market in the near future,” Lam said.